 Health Checks

 OSAPI exposes health endpoints for load balancers, monitoring systems, and operational tooling.
-These endpoints report whether the API server is alive, ready to serve traffic, and the status of its dependencies.
+These endpoints report whether the controller is alive, ready to serve traffic, and the status of its dependencies.
+All three runtime components (controller, agent, NATS server) participate in a shared component registry so operators can see the health of the entire deployment from a single endpoint.

 Endpoints